pszufe/chondro/README.md

 decision trees.
 Chondro has been developed with the Python3 and has been tested with Anaconda 2.3.0 running Python3 version 3.4.4.

-The basic Chondro’s functionality is described in Table \[tab:chondro\].
 The software can load files stored by the (available at
 <http://www.silverdecisions.pl>) or uses internal JSON format.
 A DT is
 presented as a Python dictionary structure with each node described with a `type` (choice,decision,final), `id`, `value` (pay-off), and a list (`nodes`) containing child nodes.
-The probability values `p` (for separable DTs) or identifiers `pi` (for non-separable DTs) are stored in children nodes of a chance node – full JSON schema specification for DT representation is available at section. \[sec:jsonschema\].
-For a quick overview please see a sample DT insee Figure \[fig:json1\].
+The probability values `p` (for separable DTs) or identifiers `pi` (for non-separable DTs) are stored in children nodes of a chance node.
 Chondro supports non separable DTs through injection of probability values as a dictionary.
 In order to perform stability and perturbation analysis for non-separable decision trees a function that generates probability dictionary on the base of fundamental probabilities should be provided to a respective algorithm.
-An example of such function has been presented in Listing \[lst:codetrans\].

 It should be noted that Chondro heavily relies on the Python `fractions` package for numerical computing and hence enables calculation and